RealGoar/nekton/README.md

-# nekton
-Y'all know i had to do it to them
+Y'all know i had to do it to em.